clj-commons/citrus/README.md

 ```

 ### Scheduling and batching
-This section describes how effects execution works in *Scrum*.
-It is considered an advanced topic and is not necessary to read to start working with *Scrum*.
+This section describes how effects execution works in *Citrus*.
+It is considered an advanced topic and is not necessary to read to start working with *Citrus*.

 #### Scheduling
-Events dispatched using `scrum/dispatch!` are always executed asynchronously.
+Events dispatched using `citrus/dispatch!` are always executed asynchronously.
 Execution is scheduled via `requestAnimationFrame` meaning that events that where dispatched in 16ms timeframe will be executed sequentially by the end of this time.

 ```clojure
 ;; |--×-×---×---×--|---